An Ultimate Guide to Lead Generation Chatbots

 In the DogGoneTaxi case, the chatbot automated qualification and quote requests, so the team spent less time following up with leads that ultimately weren’t the right fit—even if they did share their details upfront.

-4. 24/7 availability & instant response
+4. 24/7 availability and faster response times

 Interest doesn’t follow business hours.
 A lead generation bot can answer questions and capture details in seconds, whether someone visits at 2 PM or 2 AM.